 Finally, be prepared to spend a good hour and a half at your ND’s office.
 Your 1st visit will be 80-90 minutes.
 Compared to most doctor’s appointments, that’s a substantial amount of time.
 Because Naturopathic medicine is so individualized, it takes us a while to get to know you.
 But we get a lot done in that time.

 Then she will ask you about your current concerns, go over your health history, and help you clarify your health goals.
 Don’t worry – these can change over time.

 Your ND might also do some physical exams.
 She may take your temperature or measure your heart rate and blood pressure.
-If necessary, she might do a targeted physical exam, like an abdominal exam if you have digestive concerns.
+If necessary, she might do a targeted physical exam, like an abdominal, skin, heart, lung, ear, or eye exam.
 In some cases, she might recommend some simple, non-invasive tests.

 Your Treatment Plan